nhs-r-community/ISR-iterative-sequential-regression/README.md

 This script updates 3 of the ISR functions so that they are compatible with 2022 versions of different required packages such as ggplot2.

-Note lines 62-65 have been adjusted to get annual rate ratios from Poisson/negative binomial models
+Note lines 62-65 have been adjusted to get annual rate ratios from Poisson/negative binomial models as the model uses posixCT objects it calculates a rate ratio per second.

-  ##calculate angle per year exp(angle*scaleby)
-  scaleby<-3600*24*365.25
-  for (c in c("angle", "angle.left.CI", "angle.right.CI"))
-    summary.dataset[[c]]<-exp(summary.dataset[[c]]*scaleby)

-as the model uses posixCT objects it calculates a rate ratio per second.
 Adjust these according to your own needs.
 So perhaps take the exp away if not using a log-link, or multiply just by 24 if you want a daily rate ratio.

 Additionally, this also adds an extra parameter to the plot and master functions, namely ylim.max, which allows you to set the upper limit of the y-axis so that if you want to create multiple plots, you can have the same limits for all of them.